To complete the Academic Training Application, please click on the ISSO Portal button in the sidebar.

 AT is date specific and employer specific.
 You must have a job offer in order to apply for AT.
 If you decide to extend your employment, you must receive new authorization for AT from the ISSO before the current authorization has expired.
 If you decide to change employers, you must also obtain a new authorization.
 Both situations would require that you follow the same process as your initial authorization.
 If you fail to obtain proper authorization, you will violate your student status.

-The total amount of AT depends on the duration of time spent as a full time student.
-If you are enrolled as a degree candidate, you are eligible for 18 months of AT.
-However, doctoral students may be eligible for 36 months of AT with the successful completion of the PhD Exchange students may be eligible for the AT based on the number of months that they participated as a full time student at Brandeis.
+The maximum period of AT that can be granted is 18 months in total.
+However, if the total duration of your studies in the U.S. is less than 18 months, AT will only be granted for a period of up to the equivalent of the duration of your program (e.g. 9 months of study will only allow 9 months of AT).
+Doctoral students may be eligible for 36 months of AT with the successful completion of the PhD.
+Exchange students may be eligible for the amount of AT based on the number of months that they were enrolled as a full time student at Brandeis.
 For example, a fall-semester exchange is eligible for 3.5 months of AT.

 In counting months of authorization, part-time AT counts the same as full-time.